Follow our cybersecurity analyst curriculum

 • Database access controls: Authentication, authorizations.

-• Encrypting sensitive data in databases.
+• Encryption of sensitive data in databases.

-Day 8: Current Trends and Cybersecurity Outlook
+Day 8: Current Trends and Perspectives on Cybersecurity

 • Objective: Prepare for future developments in cybersecurity and understand the latest trends in the field.